humanwhocodes/momoa/README.md

 ### Why support comments in JSON?

 There are a number of programs that allow C-style comments in JSON files, most notably, configuration files for [Visual Studio Code](https://code.visualstudio.com).
 As there seems to be a need for this functionality, I decided to add it out-of-the-box.

+### Why are the source files in ESM and the test files are in CommonJS?

+Unfortunately, Node.js still doesn't natively support ECMAScript Modules (ESM) and everyone generally expects npm packages to export things via CommonJS.
+As such, the source files are built (using Rollup) into a CommonJS package before publishing.
+To ensure that the published API is working correctly, it makes sense to write the tests in CommonJS and to pull in what would be the published package API.